MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 After downloading Microsoft Edge Driver, the last component you must download is a WebDriver testing framework.

 A WebDriver testing framework is used by test authors to write end-to-end tests and automate browsers.
-The framework provides a language-specific client driver that translates your code (such as Python, Java, C#, Ruby, or JavaScript) into commands that Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).
+The framework provides a language-specific interface that translates your code (such as Python, Java, C#, Ruby, or JavaScript) into commands that Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).
 WebDriver testing frameworks exist for all major platforms and languages.

 This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using a WebDriver testing framework other than Selenium, consult the official documentation for your framework of choice.